revolunet/react-eventsource/README.md

 You can pass your own `EventSource` using source prop `source={new EventSource(url)}`, If using your own EventSource you can import module as EventSourceReactComponent instead of EventSource
 ```
-import * as EventSourceReactComponent from 'react-eventsource'; // ES6
+import EventSourceReactComponent from 'react-eventsource'; // ES6
 const EventSourceReactComponent = require('react-eventsource');	// ES5 with npm
 ```